Future Orientation of the Group

 Apart from operating growth, acquisitions of companies, business activities, and individual technologies play a key role for the implementation of the strategy for profitable growth at ALTANA.
 Depending on the size of the activities acquired, inadequate integration can place a burden on the Group’s earnings situation and limit its financial headroom.
 In addition, a business performance that is worse than what was expected when the acquisition was made can lead to impairments of assets with a negative impact on earnings.

-To minimize the effects of the risks from company acquisitions, we examine our acquisition targets systematically and comprehensively and analyze them in detail in a multistage approval process.
+To minimize the effects of the risks from business combinations, we examine our acquisition targets systematically and comprehensively and analyze them in detail in a multistage approval process.

-In 2017, we assessed the risk of impairments of assets from acquisitions, which we classify as a medium risk, as being slightly higher than in the previous year.
-This resulted from increased loss potential – due to the high number of acquisitions we made in the past fiscal year – with a decreased probability of occurrence.
+In 2018, we assessed the risk of impairments of assets from acquisitions, which we classify as a medium risk, as being higher than in the previous year.
+This resulted from a higher probability of this risk occurring coupled with the same assessment of potential losses.

 Limited availability of certain raw materials or substantial raw materials price increases that we cannot or can only partially pass on to the markets in the short term constitute the primary procurement risks.
 These can have a negative impact on the Group’s earnings situation.